surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added new options under the SSO &gt; Advanced &gt; Cache Settings tab:
+	* Added new options under the SSO &gt; Advanced &gt; Cache tab:
 		* Clear All Caches on Activate
 		* Clear All Caches on Deactivate
 		* Clear Term Cache for Published Post